TapiocaFox/Wordee/README.md

 # Wordee
-Wordee is a word picker with dictionary api attached.
+Wordee is a word picker with dictionary and news attached.
 Help you memorize vocabularies using CLI.

 ![](/imgs/screenshot_5.png)